Harp, Piano, Flute, Hand Bells and Music Therapy

 Sonia Marie Olivas is an experienced music teacher.
-During the 10 plus years of teaching harp, piano and flute classes in Orange County, she has developed a teaching style that is custom made for each student.
-Online Music Classes available via Skype at Sonia Marie Olivas.
+During the 15 plus years of teaching harp, piano, flute, and hand bells classes in Orange County, she has developed a teaching style that is custom made for each student.
+Online Music Classes available via Zoom.
 This is great for those that are unable to attend the music class due to vacation or relocation.
 Learn how to play a musical instrument in your home, library, church, senior center, school or hospital.

 “All is going very well.
 Sonia is professional and has a nice way about her… she has just the right level of seriousness for my daughter, Anastasia.
 I am seeing a lot of progress!
 Overall, I am very impressed and happy with the (music) lessons as well as the results.” – Kathy Lukianov